clux/facemaulers/north/boreal-valley.md

 DW: "How will you do it?"
 A: "It's a little difficult to explain, it's easier to demonstrate."

 A: starts ritual.
-Places __dimensional shackles__ around his legs and arms to metal in the floor, brings out a cracked diamond.
+Places __dimensional shackles__ around his legs and arms to metal in the floor, etches a blood circle on the ground around the altar, brings out a cracked diamond.
 A: Oh ancient dwarven gods, yield to us the great and powerful Akkhan, blablah.
 Ho dum shi va, ho dum shi va, ho dum shi va.
 Akkhan's skeleton starts to have a body reform, flesh filling in.
-Just as it does, the mage raises his hand toward the door, and with a swift downward motion, brings the gate down.
+Just as it does, the mage raises his hand toward the door, and with a swift downward motion, brings a gate down.
 Then in an equally swift motion, brings in three of the dwarves; "you.. will serve as a sacrifice."
 You can see the flesh of this dwarf melting in front of your eyes, and the skeleton on the altar starts filling in. "one does not tamper with history without a price." he says as its flesh disintegrate in front of his eyes.
 The face the dwarven body on the altar complete.
 One dwarf lies cowering in the corner as this is happening.
 Akkhan; coughs, but (modified) __iron bands of binding__ thrown across his face.
 A: Ah, I see curiosity got the better of you.
 Pleasure to make your acquintance, Akkhan.
-Don't worry, I shan't take much of your time.
+Don't worry, you'll be in equal company soon enough.
 A: Holds out a big blue gem.
 It hovers in the air above Akkhan.
 A: **plunges ceremonial dagger into his chest** -> Akkhan screams out, slams arms with incredible force, but unyielding to the shackles.
 Blood sprays upward, coating the gem, blood continues to drip upwards towards the gem, flowing like an unearthly fluid.